quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_NO_ERROR code when closing the connection.

-If a client has consumed all available bidirectional stream IDs with requests, the server need not send a GOAWAY frame; the client is unable to make further requests.
+If a client has consumed all available bidirectional stream IDs with requests, the server need not send a GOAWAY frame, since the client is unable to make further requests.

 ## Immediate Application Closure